Pre- recruitment Training

 - Personality development programme

-- I. Jogging- The class is made to jog a distance of 400 meters in 2 minutes thereby bringing the heart rate from resting level to pre exercise level.
-Jogging is a slow paced run in which a person can take without much difficulty even while running.
-It must be emphasized that the heel should land first followed by the toe and the recruits should not for on toes.
+- I. Jogging - The class is made to jog a distance of 400 meters in 2 minutes thereby bringing the heart rate from resting level to pre exercise level.
+Jogging is a slow paced run in which the heel usually lands on the ground before the toes.

 - II.
-Running - After the initial warming up in the form of jogging the class is made to run for 7 minutes.
-The distance to be covered increased from one table card at the any other.
+Running - After the initial warm up in the form of jogging the class is made to run for 7 minutes.
+The distance to be covered increases from one table card to the other.

 - III.
-Recovery- The endurance run is followed by recovery for one minute.
-The class is made to do breathing exercise.
-If time permits then limbering exercised may be also be done.
+Recovery - The endurance run is followed by recovery exercises for one minute.
+The class is made to perform breathing exercises.
+If time permits then limbering exercises may also be done.

 - I. Skipping – Skipping is done with the help of skipping rope.
-This is very good for the muscles of lower body and also simulates the cardiovascular (Heart – lung) system.
-The activities more and more difficult from one table to another
+It is excellent for the muscles of the lower body and it also simulates the cardiovascular (heart – lung) system.
+The activities are gradually made more difficult from one table card to the next.

 - II.
-Jumping – The exercise in this group help in co-ordination of various muscles group.
-Activities such as jumping on both feet forward, running broad jump, jump and reach etc are taught in this part of the table
+Jumping – The exercise in this set helps in the co-ordination of various muscles group.
+Activities such as jumping on both feet forward, running broad jump, jump and reach etc., are taught in this part of the table.

 - III.
-Push Ups – The arm and shoulder are exercised by doing push ups.
-The number on sets and repetition are increased in the succeeding table cards.
+Push Ups – Arms and shoulders are exercised by doing push ups.
+The number of sets and repetitions are increased in the succeeding table cards.

 - IV.
-Sprint – Sprint is different from jogging in that the activity is performed at faster appeared for lesser time.
-The basic difference in the fundamental position is that sprinting is done on toes as against jogging or an endurance run where the heal lands first.
+Sprint – Sprint is different from jogging in that you run at a much faster speed.
+The other difference is that sprinting is done on the toes as against jogging where the heal lands first.
 The distance is increased with each table card.

-- V. Sit ups - The exercise in this group are meant to develop the muscles of the abdominal region and are performed with varying degree of difficulty.
+- V. Sit ups - The exercise in this set is meant to develop the muscles of the abdominal region and is performed with varying degrees of difficulty

 - VI.
-Sprint – The distance is silently more than the previous sprint activity.
-The class thou not on to an abrupt halt after running but must do so gradually.
+Sprint – The distance is slightly more than the previous sprint activity.
+The class should not come to an abrupt halt after running but must do so gradually.

 - VII.
-Rope Climbing – The recruits are taught to climb the vertical rope using hands and feet and descending using hands.
+Rope Climbing – Recruits are taught to climb a vertical rope using hands and feet and to descend using hands.
 Special attention should be given to correct technique.